 If I would split India into the seasons (except mountains), they will probably be the following:

-- Winter: November – February (pleasant in South, chili in the North)
+- Winter in India: November – February (pleasant in South, chili in the North)

-- Summer: March – June, October (hot to unbearably hot around the country – 45-50 C in some parts)
+- Summer in India: March – June, October (hot to unbearably hot around the country – 45-50 C in some parts)

-- Monsoon: June – September (less hot than summer, but very humid)
+- Monsoon in India: June – September (less hot than summer, but very humid)

-March is a disputed month, since day temperature is getting hot during this time, but it’s still might get chili in several states at night.
+March in India is a disputed month since day temperature is getting hot during this time, but it’s still might get chili in several states at night.
 In North India, June is considered summer, as monsoon arrives there after it hits south of the country.

 September is also a disputed month as some parts of the country still have monsoons during this time.

-Nevertheless, if you go to Jammu and Kashmir, you will feel how winter season expands till April, then there starts a short spring, summer months are from June till August, then there is a short autumn flowing into long winter.
+Nevertheless, if you go to Jammu and Kashmir, you will feel how winter season expands till April, then there starts a short spring, summer months are from June till August, then there is short autumn flowing into long winter.

 Note, three seasons above were estimated from personal observations while living in India.
 If you want to be “geographically correct”, there are two seasons in the major part of India – dry season and monsoon.